Home Element Metal Praseodymium

 Praseodymium element or rare earth or f-block metal symbol Pr and position in the periodic table with atomic number, electronic configuration

 • In 1841, Pr was identified by Swedish chemist Carl Mosanderin in rare-earth oxide residue didymium but he did not purify it.
-Praseodymium was discovered by Austrian chemist Baron Carl Auer von Welsbach in 1885.
+Pr was discovered by Austrian chemist Baron Carl Auer von Welsbach in 1885.

 • The active metal Pr is highly malleable and ductile.